xma711/notebook/machine_learning/sample_complexity/README.md

 where appr_error = min{over H} LD(h)
 and est_error = LD(hs) - appr_error

-the approximation error is the minimum risk achivable by a predictor in the hypothesis class, which does not depend on the sample size.
+the approximation error is the minimum risk achievable by a predictor in the hypothesis class, which does not depend on the sample size.
 Enlarging the hypothesis class can decrease the appr_error.